When it comes to terrariums, the phrase “bigger is better” rings true in many ways.

 - For large planted terrariums – Shop wardian cases from Leadhead Glass on Etsy or H Potter on Amazon.

-- For large vivariums – Check out Exo Terra products for tabletop cabinet style or horizontal tanks or Custom Reptile Habitats for larger custom solutions.
+- For large vivariums – Check out InSitu Ecosystems vivariums for taller cabinet styles or horizontal tanks or Custom Reptile Habitats for larger custom solutions.

-There really a variety of large terrarium options once you know where to look.
+There really is a variety of large terrarium options once you know where to look.

 Which one are you going to go for?
 Let me know in the comments.